melissasedgwick/movie-night/README.md

 I want to be able to see a list of movies

 As a movie lover
-So I can find a film to watch
+So I can find a movie to watch
 I'd like to receive a random movie title
 ```